tuhin47/Learning-Topis/Introduction.md

-# Best practices are called as Design Patterns.
+# Best practices are called as Design Patterns

 ## Principles of Design Patterns